tweag/nickel/lsp/README.md

 # Nickel Language Server

 NLS is a language server for the nickel programming language.
-Making use of the interpreter libraries directly, allows nls to offer error messages, type hints, and autocompletion right in your favorite lsp-enabled editor.
+NLS offer error messages, type hints, and auto-completion right in your favorite LSP-enabled editor.

 ## Server